dungnv84/lighthouse-ci/Readme.md

 ?
 What would you like to name the project? lighthouse-ci ?
 Where is the project's code hosted? https://github.com/dungnv84/lighthouse-ci ?
-What branch is considered the repo's trunk or main branch? main Created project lighthouse-ci (3c062245-a235-4cbb-86bb-efa5b528a998)!
+What branch is considered the repo's trunk or main branch? main Created project lighthouse-ci (068c3328-9eca-42aa-a8d4-87f8546ee8ad)!
-Use build token c41a39a2-2465-4acb-b58f-00c274217d44 to add data.
+Use build token 807b06ae-996b-4b61-8c7e-1fd62aff813c to add data.
-Use admin token oYbGcHptVn3V7iMlG1YzpokWRGevyV1PY00tw5VE to manage data.
-KEEP THIS SECRET! mệt quá asdss
+Use admin token iulhtEotBabZVSdQTn2EVqNtlIDiCpIvlZoCe1TA to manage data.
+KEEP THIS SECRET!

 git add .
 git commit -m "hehe"